agraef/purr-data/README.md

 1. Join the development list:
    http://disis.music.vt.edu/cgi-bin/mailman/listinfo/l2ork-dev
 2. Tell us what you'd like to work on.
-Unfortunately there are _lots_ of externals and even core features that are poorly documented.
-We can help make sure you aren't duplicating functionality (or that you at least know what's already been implemented).
+There are lots of possibilities.
+For example, there are _lots_ of externals and even core features that are poorly documented.
+3. _No prototypes, please_.
+Purr Data's biggest strength is that users can turn an idea into working code very quickly.
+But a prototyping language that is itself a prototype isn't very useful.
+That means Purr Data's core code and libraries must be stable, consistent, well-documented, and easy to use.
+4. Make sure you aren't duplicating existing functionality, especially core functionality.
-3. Send us your patch and we'll try it out.
+5. Send us a merge request and we'll test it.
 If it's well-documented and there aren't any bugs we'll add it to the software.
-4. If you want to do regular development and have commit access, just request it, then follow the Pd-L2Ork goals above.

 Here are some of the current tasks: